pinecone-io/canopy/README.md

 # Canopy

-**Canopy** is a Sofware Development Kit (SDK) for AI applications.
-Canopy allows you to test, build and package Retrieval Augmented Applications with Pinecone Vector Database. **Canopy** is desinged to be well packaged and easy to use.
-It can be used as-a-library or as-a-service and designed to be modular, so you can use only the parts that you need. **Canopy** ships with a developer friendly CLI, to help you kickoff and test your application quickly.
+**Canopy** is an open-source Retrieval Augmented Generation (RAG) framework built on top of the Pinecone vector database.
+Canopy enables developers to quickly and easily experiment with and build applications using RAG.
+It can be deployed as-a-library or as-a-service and is designed to be modular, so you can use only the parts that you need.
+The Canopy CLI lets you evaluate your RAG workflow in real-time.

+Canopy is desinged to be:
+* **Easy to implement:** Bring your text data in Parquet or JSONL format, and Canopy will handle the rest.
+Canopy is currently compatible with any OpenAI API endpoint.
+* **Reliable at scale:** Build fast, highly accurate GenAI applications that are production-ready and backed by Pinecone’s vector database.
+Seamlessly scale to billions of items with transarent, resource-based pricing.
+* **Open and flexible:** Fully open-source, Canopy is both modular and extensible.
+Deploy as a service or a library, and choose the components you need.
+Easily incorporate it into existing OpenAI applications and connect Canopy to your preferred UI.
+* **Interactive and iterative:** Chat with your text data using a simple command in the Canopy CLI.
+Easily compare RAG vs. non-RAG workflows side-by-side to interactively evaluate the augmented results before scaling to production.

 ## RAG with Canopy

-**Pinecone + LLM = ❤️**

-By enhancing language models with access to unlearned knowledge and inifinite memory we can build AI applications that can answer questions and assist humans without the risk of hallucinating or generating fake content.
-Let's learn how Canopy executes RAG pipeline.
+Learn how Canopy implemenets the full RAG workflow to prevent hallucinations and augment you LLM (via an OpenAI endpoint) with your own text data.

 ![](.readme-content/rag_flow.png)